chb0github/tasteofamazing/README.md

 Spring Data Rest + Spring Security
 --

+For a detailed breakdown of the schema and a [step-by-step guide](http://krams915.blogspot.com/2011/01/spring-security-3-full-acl-tutorial_30.html) to the schema and setupe

 This repo demonstrates the following things:

 1. Fully functioning `spring-security` integration with a mysql database.